Documentation

 Be explicit about the operation

-The solver parses intent from your wording. "x² − 5x + 6" on its own is ambiguous — do you want it factored, simplified, or solved equal to zero?
-Adding the operation ("factor x²...") removes the ambiguity and gives you a more reliable result.
+"x² − 5x + 6" on its own is ambiguous.
+Adding the operation ("factor x²…") removes ambiguity and gives more reliable results.

 Specify the variable when solving

-For multi-variable expressions, say which variable you're solving for: "solve 2x + y = 5 for x" rather than just "solve 2x + y = 5".
-This is especially important for systems of equations and implicit differentiation.
+For multi-variable expressions, say which variable: "solve 2x + y = 5 for x".
+Especially important for systems and implicit differentiation.

 Use parentheses for grouping